jmasha20/School_District_Analysis/README.md

  * Replace ninth-grade reading and math scores with NaNs while keeping the data intact.
  * Summarize district metrics
  * Summarize school metrics
+ * Top five high and low performing high schools
  * The average math score for each grade level from each school.
  * The average reading score for each grade level from each school.
  * The scores by school spending per student, by school size, and by school type.

- (For the purposes of this analysis "Initial" means before data clean up and "New" means after data clean up.
-Data clean up is: replaced ninth-grade reading and math scores with NaNs while keeping the data intact.)
+_(For the purposes of this analysis "Initial" (I) means before data clean up and "New" (N) means after data clean up.
+Data clean up is: replaced ninth-grade reading and math scores with NaNs while keeping the data intact.
+The initial and new data was analyzed between two files to avoid errors.)_

 ## Resources